 As the duly authorized representative of the applicant, I hereby certify that the applicant will comply with the above assurances and certifications.

-Signature of Authorized Certifying Official

-Date

-Authorized Certifying Official Print Name and Title
+Signature of Authorized Certifying Official - Date Authorized Certifying Official Name and Title (Print)

-For additional information on these Assurances and Certifications, contact the IMLS State Programs Office at 955 L'Enfant Plaza North, SW, Suite 4000, Washington, DC 20024.
+For additional information on these Assurances and Certifications, contact the IMLS State Programs Office at 955 L'Enfant Plaza North, SW, Suite 4000, Washington, DC 20024-2135.
+Or email stateprograms@imls.gov.